palpen/ProgrammingNotes/python/dask.md

 * [Github Repo](https://github.com/martindurant/dask-tutorial-scipy-2018)

-Here's a breakdown of the different notebooks and the corresponding timelines in the video:
+Here's a breakdown timelines in the video wher each notebook was covered:

 1. [01-dask.delayed (4:31)](https://youtu.be/mqdglv9GnM8?t=271)
 2. [02-dask-arrays (39:05)](https://youtu.be/mqdglv9GnM8?t=2344)